project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-34-evokeag-special-live-panel-alternative-farming.md

 ---
-title: Episode 34: EvokeAG Special.
-Live Panel - Alternative Farming
+title: Episode 34 Evokeag Special Live Panel Alternative Farming
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2019-03-03)